Chart Color Schemes

 Kingston is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated by them, Kingston (Qld) SA2 had an estimated resident population of 11,268 as of June 2024.
-This figure was derived from examining the latest ERP data release by the ABS in June 2024, combined with an additional 20 validated new addresses since the Census date.
-By Nov 2025, Kingston (Qld) SA2's population is estimated at around 11,288, reflecting an increase of 782 people or approximately 7.4% since the 2021 Census which reported a population of 10,506.
-This growth equates to a density ratio of 1,657 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Kingston (Qld) SA2's growth rate positions it within 2.3 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 56% of overall population gains during recent periods, driving primary growth for the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Kingston's population is estimated at around 11,291 as of Feb 2026.
+This reflects an increase of 785 people (7.5%) since the 2021 Census, which reported a population of 10,506 people.
+The change is inferred from the resident population of 11,268 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,658 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Kingston's 7.5% growth since census positions it within 2.4 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.00000000000001% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Based on aggregated SA2-level projections, the Kingston (Qld) SA2 is expected to grow by 484 persons to reach a population of approximately 11,772 by 2041, reflecting an increase of about 4.1% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, lower quartile growth of national areas is anticipated, with the suburb of Kingston expected to grow by 480 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.1% in total over the 17 years.

 Frequently Asked Questions - Population